PrestaShop/prestashop.github.io/news/_posts/releases/2015-06-22-prestashop-1-6-1-0-performances.md

 ### Faster single-threaded performances

-Thanks to our internal tools (to be publicly released soon!), we quickly identified the bottlenecks of PrestaShop which were impacting directly the generation time of the pages, and hence the SEO and the user satisfaction.
+Thanks to our internal tools (to be publicly released soon!), we quickly identified the bottlenecks of PrestaShop which were directly impacting the generation time of some pages, and hence the SEO and user satisfaction.

-At the PHP level, without the cache activated, after launching a crawl on a real shop, we collected all the data we needed in a few minutes:
+At the PHP level, with the cache deactivated and after launching a crawl on a real shop, we collected all the data we needed in a few minutes:

 ![PHP bottleneck](/assets/images/2015/06/perfs/php_bottleneck.jpg)